edgeleap/diffsense/README.md

 1. In terminal: `curl https://edgeleap.github.io/diffsense.sh` (installs the diffsense bash functions in an alias)
 2. Download the [Diffsense Shortcut](https://www.icloud.com/shortcuts/6d93e2d1f09e4e8aa55b78524fb42dae) (this will install the shortcut in your shortcut app)
-3. Call `diffsense` in your terminal 👉 A shortcut window with your AI generated git msg pops up, click ok and ✅
+3. Call `diffsense` in your terminal.
+A shortcut window with the AI generated git msg pops up, click ok and your done.

 **Example git commit message:**
 ```